dustinpfister/blog_posts/_posts/threejs-sphere.md

 ### The source code examples in this post are on Github

 All the source code examples in this post can be found in [my test threejs github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-sphere).
-As the name suggests this is where I am packing all the demos and examples not just for this post but all my other posts on threejs as well.
+As the name suggests this is where I am parking all the demos and examples not just for this post but all my [other posts on threejs as well](/categories/three-js/).

 ## 1 - Basic Sphere Geometry Example